samouraiworld/tx-indexer-example/README.md

 Use these snippets as a learning aid or a starting point for building dashboards, analytics pipelines, or monitoring tools on top of Gno.land.

-Nothing here is production‑ready; error handling, security, pagination, retries, and batching are intentionally simplified for clarity.

 ## Related Docs
 - Main guide: `docs/resources/indexing-gno.md`
 - Upstream project: https://github.com/gnolang/tx-indexer